How to Create a DEI Tech Stack That Improves Diversity in Recruiting

 How can background checks be leveraged for equitable hiring?

-Checkr defines Fair chance hiring means giving individuals with prior convictions or arrests a fair chance in the hiring process.
+Fair chance hiring means giving individuals with prior convictions or arrests a fair chance in the hiring process.
 It isn’t a black-and-white approach, but a more equitable and measured way of evaluating candidates to discourage hiring discrimination.
-A fair chance hiring process means looking thoughtfully at your hiring and adjudication criteria, removing bias, and being open to hearing the context and any remediation around a candidate’s criminal background before making the final decision.
-It is one step organizations can take to become more equitable when conducting fair background checks.

 Candidate assessments and tests

-For example, tools like Bryq use your job descriptions to create a profile of skills, capabilities, and personality traits that candidates will need for the role, and assesses candidates based on that profile.
-This breeds objectivity while anonymizing candidates so that subjective bias doesn’t interfere with your recruitment process.
+Candidate assessments provide your talent acquisition teams with an unbiased way of evaluating a candidate’s capabilities, while also unearthing unique talents or skills that may not show solely through a resume or application screening.
+Tools like Bryq use your job descriptions to create a profile of skills, capabilities, and personality traits that candidates will need for the role, and assess candidates based on that profile.

 Before adding an assessment tool to your DEI tech stack, evaluate each tool against questions like: